ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/02_connecting-to-a-server.md

   hackers from using the private key in case they get access to it somehow.
-  This passphrase is not stored anywhere, and **must never be given to anyone.** When the `ssh` program needs to access a private key to connect to a server, it will ask the user for the passphrase, use it to access the private key, and then immediately forget it again.
-For sound and practical advice on how to choose cryptographically strong passphrases, see [this xkcd cartoon][xkcd_password].
+  This passphrase is not stored anywhere, and **must never be given to anyone.** When the `ssh` program needs to access a private key to connect to a server, it will ask you for the passphrase, use it to access the private key, and then immediately forget it again.
+For sound and practical advice on how to choose cryptographically strong passphrases (or passwords in general), see [this xkcd cartoon][xkcd_password].

 * Then, `ssh-keygen` prints the name of the file containing the **public** SSH key associated with the new private SSH key, which is just the name of the